docker-mailserver/docker-mailserver/docs/content/contributing/tests.md

 ### Executing Test(s)

 We use `make` to run commands.

-You will first need to build the container image via `make build`.
-You can then:
+1. Run `make build` to create or update the local `mailserver-testing:ci` Docker image (_using the projects `Dockerfile`_)

-1. Run all tests: `make clean tests`
+2. Run all tests: `make clean tests`
-2. Run a single test: `make clean generate-accounts test/<TEST NAME WITHOUT .bats SUFFIX>`
+3. Run a single test: `make clean generate-accounts test/<TEST NAME WITHOUT .bats SUFFIX>`
-3. Run multiple unrelated tests: `make clean generate-accounts test/<TEST NAME WITHOUT .bats SUFFIX>,<TEST NAME WITHOUT .bats SUFFIX>` (just add a `,` and then immediately write the new test name)
+4. Run multiple unrelated tests: `make clean generate-accounts test/<TEST NAME WITHOUT .bats SUFFIX>,<TEST NAME WITHOUT .bats SUFFIX>` (just add a `,` and then immediately write the new test name)
-4. Run a whole set or all serial tests: `make clean generate-accounts tests/parallel/setX` where `X` is the number of the set or `make clean generate-accounts tests/serial`
+5. Run a whole set or all serial tests: `make clean generate-accounts tests/parallel/setX` where `X` is the number of the set or `make clean generate-accounts tests/serial`

 ??? tip "Setting the Degree of Parallelization for Tests"